rspective/voucherify.js/README.md

 Please note that this SDK is now deprecated.
 Instead, please use [voucherify-js-sdk](https://github.com/voucherifyio/voucherify-js-sdk) - which is a brand new library that combines both client-side JavaScript and server-side node.js SDK features, and adds TypeScript support.

+ℹ️ Note about **widgets**: The new SDK changes the way voucherify widgets are embedded on web pages.
+While the deprecated SDK relies on jQuery and (optionally) iframes, the new SDK implements widgets with React, but without iframes.
+If for any reasons you can't do without iframes, then that might be the only reason to stay with the deprecated SDK.

  ------------------

 ## Voucherify - JavaScript SDK